 One of the key strategic aims of the University is to continue to develop the academic profile through its student body and academic staff recruitment and development.
-Over 75% of academic staff are qualified to doctoral level - amongst the top 10 in the country - and the entry requirements to undergraduate degrees have remained at an average of over 300 points, even during the turbulence of the new student funding regime.
+Over 75% of academic staff are qualified to doctoral level - amongst the top 10 in the country - and the entry requirements to undergraduate degrees have remained at an average of 120 (new UCAS) tariff points (formerly 300 points), even during the turbulence of the new student funding regime.
 This has meant that there continues to be a small shortfall on the long term recruitment target of 1,400 non-QTS home and EU undergraduates.
 Council supported this maintenance of the entry requirements in full cognisance of the likely impact on student numbers recognising that the long term impact of better retention and student success outweighed any short term shortfall in numbers.
 Whilst there was a slight decrease in retention rates, the University continues to work towards improvements in this important area.
-Year on year improvements in the National Students Survey now mean that the University is ranked first in the North West for student satisfaction and fourth in the UK.